octinc/TinCore/README.md

 TinCore is a javascript project to help progarammer use canvas object better.

-There is only one version of TinCore, so it is simple and crude.
+There are only beta versions of TinCore, so it is simple and crude.

 TinCore will keep updating its files, and it's unstabled, so you should upgrade TinCore carefully.